-Man killed in Chicago shooting in Hyde Park during attempted armed robbery: CPD
+Man killed, activist Jahmal Cole nearly struck in 2 separate Chicago shootings in Hyde Park

 The Sonata had been reported stolen Monday, according to the alert.

-Organizer and activist Jahmal Cole said he was nearly struck during the 53rd Street shooting.
+Jahmal Cole, head of My Block My Hood My City and a candidate for congress said he was nearly struck during the 53rd Street shooting.

+"IU heard 30 shots within 10 seconds, just within walking distance of here," Cole said.
+"A lot of windows got shot out."

+Cole, who is also running for congress, said he was walking to lunch when he heard random gunshots whizzing by his ear and ran for his life.

 "I want to be clear that, I am not sure if I was an intended target today or if it was a random shooting.
 This is how they get down nowadays.
 Regardless, this is unacceptable and the people of the First District deserve better," Cole said in a post on Facebook.
 "Today, I thought I was going to die because I saw blood coming from my neck, thinking I was shot, again.
 Fortunately, it was a scrape from diving under a car."